Craig Shakespeare: Playing career

 In his playing days he was an attacking midfielder; he favoured his left foot and his preferred position was on the left side of midfield.
 He signed as an apprentice at Walsall in September 1979, turning professional in November 1981.
-Shakespeare rates his goal in a 2–2 League Cup draw against Chelsea in October 1984 as the best of his career.
+Shakespeare rated his goal in a 2–2 League Cup draw against Chelsea in October 1984 as the best of his career.
 In 1987–88 he helped Walsall to win promotion to Division Two via the playoffs, an achievement which he has since described as his greatest in football.
 He played well over 350 games for the Saddlers, scoring 59 goals, and in 1989 he moved to Sheffield Wednesday, then in the First Division, for a fee of £300,000.

-He spent less than a year at Hillsborough, before moving to West Bromwich Albion for £275,000.
+Shakespeare spent less than a year at Hillsborough, before moving to West Bromwich Albion for £275,000.
 He stayed at Albion for over three years, making 128 appearances in total and becoming the team's first choice penalty taker.
 He scored twice from the penalty spot in Albion's first ever game in the Third Division, a 6–3 victory over Exeter City in August 1991.

 Albion were promoted in 1993, but Shakespeare moved to Grimsby Town, rejoining Alan Buckley under whom he had played at Walsall.
 He later moved on to Scunthorpe United, and also played for three non-league clubs before retiring.